Using Bullet Points? Then Your Audience Will Remember 10% Of Your Presentation

 If this is a scenario you’ve been through then you may find comfort in the fact that according to the science, the audience at most will have remembered about 10% of what you said after three days.

 Don’t take my word for it.
 This comes from University of Washington biologist John Medina who takes the bold but perhaps accurate position that people in business should “burn most Powerpoint decks” in his new book.
-If that doesn’t convince you, perhaps ask Google’s CEO
+If that doesn’t convince you, perhaps ask Google’s CEO.

 Whilst personally I wouldn’t go this far simply because of the practicalities of setting fire to a computer, his words bring to light something that we in the presentation industry deal with day to day which is “just because something is common, doesn’t mean it’s right” and no more is this true then with presentations.
 To put it bluntly, most presenters would be better off without slides.